carbon-data-specification/Power-Systems-Data/interface.md

 # Data interfacing

+The definition of the data interface specification is realised by building a working prototype that will generate automatically the specification as documentation.
+The work is realised in [this repository](https://github.com/carbon-data-specification/Power-Systems-Data-API-Demonstrator).

 ### Timestamp
 ***NOTE:*** Timestamps should only be provided in UTC.
 Information to convert timestamp into local prevailing time will be a static property of the spatial "node" with which each data source is associated.